Jump to section:

 Example Decision Rule:

-IF traffic_signal == RED AND distance_to_intersection < 50 meters
+AND distance_to_intersection < 50 meters

 This conditional logic structure is similar to how goal-based agents evaluate actions, though model-based agents focus on reactive responses rather than long-term planning.